CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5.rst

 Bridge offload
 ==============
 The mlx5 driver implements support for offloading bridge rules when in switchdev mode.
-Linux bridge FDBs are automatically offloaded when mlx5 switchdev representor is attached to bridge.
+CQX96 bridge FDBs are automatically offloaded when mlx5 switchdev representor is attached to bridge.

 - Change device to switchdev mode::